NREL/HPC/docs/Friendly_User/Applications/vasp.md

 ## VASP modules on Kestrel

-There are modules for CPU builds of VASP 5.4.4 and VASP 6.3.2 each with solvation, transision state tools, and BEEF-vdW functionals.
+There are modules for CPU builds of VASP 5.4.4 and VASP 6.3.2 each with solvation, transition state tools, and BEEF-vdW functionals.
 These modules can be loaded with ```module load vasp/5.4.4``` or ```module load vasp/6.3.2```.
 A sample job script is shown below.

 !!!
 Note
     It is necessary to specify the launcher using srun --mpi=pmi2